 The Alzheimer Society supports people living with dementia, family members, care partners, and healthcare providers.
 First Link® staff connect people diagnosed with dementia and their care partners to information, education and supports in the community as well as provide individual and family support throughout the progression of the disease.

 If you or someone you care about is experiencing memory problems or are newly diagnosed, we strongly recommend that you contact the Alzheimer Society of Elgin-St.Thomas for information about programs, services, and support.

 Support groups for care partners

-The sessions are facilitated by staff from the Alzheimer Society of Elgin-St. Thomas who have expertise in dementia and can be a resource for you.
+The groups are facilitated by staff from the Alzheimer Society of Elgin-St. Thomas who have expertise in dementia and can be a resource for you.
 A variety of topics will be covered with an opportunity to discuss the caregiving role with others who understand.

 Registration is required for the support groups.
 If you have any questions or would like to register, please contact the Alzheimer Society of Elgin-St.Thomas at 519-633-4396 (toll-free: 1-888-565-1111) or email [email protected]

-- Long-Term Care Support Group meets the 2nd Tuesday of the month 1:30-3:00 p.m.
+- Long-Term Care Support Group meets the 2nd Tuesday of the month from 1:30-3:00 p.m.
 This group is designed for care partners supporting a person living with dementia who is in long-term care.

 Learning the Ropes